Rogue Water Forum

 Inform & Educate

-- Introduce Oregon’s Place-Based Planning approach
+- Introduce Oregon’s Place-Based Planning approach.

-- Highlight data gaps and vulnerabilities
+- Highlight data gaps and vulnerabilities.

 - Gather insights on water needs, priorities, and community concerns.